-"Revised Standard Version of the Bible, copyright 1952 [2nd edition, 1971] by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
+Eagle Wings Press Imprint of Silver Boomer Books Abilene, Texas Scripture quotation marked NRSV from: New Revised Standard Version Bible, copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
-All rights reserved."
+All rights reserved.